DC Super Hero Girls (TV series)

-DC Super Hero Girls is an American animated superhero television series developed by Lauren Faust and produced by Warner Bros.
-Animation for Cartoon Network.
-Based on the web series and franchise of the same name, the series premiered on March 8, 2019, with a one-hour special.
+DC Super Hero Girls is an American animated superhero television series created and developed by Lauren Faust and produced by Warner Bros.
+Animation and DC Entertainment for Cartoon Network.
+Based on the web series of the same name, the series premiered on March 8, 2019, with a one-hour special.

 The series follows the adventures of teenage versions of Wonder Woman, Batgirl, Bumblebee, Supergirl, Green Lantern, and Zatanna who are students at Metropolis High School.

 Premise

 The show focuses on six female teenage superheroes with secret identities: Diana Prince / Wonder Woman (voiced by Grey Griffin); Barbara "Babs" Gordon / Batgirl (voiced by Tara Strong); Kara Danvers / Supergirl (voiced by Nicole Sullivan); Zee Zatara / Zatanna (voiced by Kari Wahlgren), Jessica Cruz / Green Lantern (voiced by Myrna Velasco); and Karen Beecher / Bumblebee (voiced by Kimberly Brooks).
 The six girls meet at Metropolis High School and form a superhero team dubbed the "Super Hero Girls".

 The show tells the coming-of-age stories of the Super Hero Girls, dealing with their choices and decisions regarding their superhero identities and their secret identities.
 The show focuses on physical comedy, emotional storylines, and a large gallery of villains.